NASWA-OpenUI/Overview/Open UI Style Guide.md

 >We published the Monetary Determination Product Brief last week.
 >
+>We published the Monetary Determination Product Spec last week.
+>
->We’re researching monetary determination policies and working on our process for creating product briefs
+>We’re researching monetary determination policies and working on our process for creating product specs

 ## Describing the Open UI Initiative
 *Abridged version*: